1974–75 Port Vale F.C. season

-The 1974–75 season was Port Vale's 63rd season of football in the Football League, and their fifth successive season (11th overall) in the Third Division.
-It was Roy Sproson's first full season in charge.
-With cross-town rivals Stoke City competing in Europe and running close for the First Division title, Vale's attendances waned, as they were the third least-supported club in the division.
-This was despite a promotion challenging season that eventually ended with a sixth-place finish.
-Vale exited both cup competitions in the opening rounds.
+The 1974–75 season was Port Vale's 63rd season of football in the Football League, and their fifth-successive season (11th overall) in the Third Division.
+It marked Roy Sproson's first full season as manager, following his appointment in April 1974.

+Strengthening the squad, Sproson added midfielder Terry Bailey, winger Frank Sharp, defender Garry Dulson, and goalkeeper John Connaughton.
+Vale mounted a steady promotion challenge, finishing sixth with 51 points, just four points shy of a promotion spot.
+In contrast, Potteries derby rivals Stoke City, bolstered by European competition and a push for the First Division title, overshadowed Vale — contributing to them having the third-lowest average attendance in the division at 4,346.
+In cup competitions, Vale bowed out at the first-round stage of both the FA Cup (losing to Lincoln City) and the League Cup.
+Leading the scoring charts for the club were Ray Williams and Terry Bailey, each netting 14 goals across all competitions.
+The season's highest attendance was 9,135, recorded against Blackburn Rovers on 26 April 1975, while the lowest was 2,704 against Gillingham on 7 September 1974.

+Despite financial constraints and dwindling support, Port Vale delivered a spirited promotion push under Roy Sproson, combining notable individual performances with a solid sixth‑place finish in the league.

 Overview

 Third Division

-The pre-season saw Roy Sproson attempt to construct a new attacking style by signing attacking midfielder Terry Bailey from Stafford Rangers for £2,500, winger Frank Sharp from Grimsby Town, and goalkeeper John Connaughton from Sheffield United.
+The pre-season saw Roy Sproson attempt to construct a new attacking style by signing attacking midfielder Terry Bailey from Stafford Rangers for £2,500, orthodox winger Frank Sharp from Grimsby Town, and 24-year-old goalkeeper John Connaughton from Sheffield United.
 There was also a dispute with John Woodward who asked for a transfer after a disagreement over his contract; Sproson said "he is trying to hold us to ransom and we are not having that".